nicolas-hbt/pygraft/docs/source/tutorial/first_steps.rst

 .. figure:: ../img/class-trees.png
    :align: center
+   :width: 75%

-   Figure 2: Potential class hierarchies for the constraints num_classes = 6, max_hierarchy_depth = 3, and inheritance_ratio = 2.5.
+   Figure 2: Potential class hierarchies for the constraints num_classes = 6, max_hierarchy_depth = 3, and class_inheritance_ratio = 2.5.
 Left and middle class hierarchies are built with parameter priority.
 The right class hierarchy is built with a best-effort strategy, without specific parameter privilege.

 Generating a KG
 ---------------------